Blue mist spirea

 - Is Blue mist spirea good for the Colorado Front Range?

-- Yes.
-Blue mist spirea is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Blue mist spirea is a well-suited shrub for Colorado's Front Range.

 - How big does Blue mist spirea get?